The Bay of Kotor

 diving into water

 Warning.
-There are lots of sea urchins, or as AJ refers to them ‘little creatures’ in the water around this area so unless you want spikes all up in your feet then should probably watch your entry and exit from the water.
+There are lots of sea urchins, or as AJ refers to them, “little creatures” in the water around this area so unless you want spikes in your feet then should probably watch your entry and exit from the water.
 Also, do not drive down the long gravel path, we were lazy and tried to use the car to pick us up about half way down.
-This resulted in the car getting stuck in the cleaved rocks of the track.
-So we had to push the car in barefoot (broken flipflops) up a hot, dusty and gravelly hill while dodging the flying shards of rock coming from the rear tires.
+This resulted in the car getting stuck.
+So, we had to push the car barefoot (broken flipflops) up a hot, dusty and gravelly hill while dodging the flying shards of rock coming from the rear tires.
 Not ideal.

 The North West